 In today’s story, the scribes and Pharisees led a woman caught in adultery in front of Jesus.
 Their intention was to set a trap for him so they could have some charge to accuse him.

 It was a terrible crime for a Jew to commit adultery.
 It was punishable by death by stoning.
-They had him!
+They planned a trap for him.
 The Mosaic law said she was to be stoned, but Roman Law forbade Jews to put anyone to death.
 There was no middle ground.
 No matter what he chose, Jesus would be breaking a law.

 Let’s look at their concept of authority for a moment.
 The scribes and Pharisees, according to Scripture scholar William Barclay, were the legal experts of the day.
 To them authority was intended to censure and condemn.
-That authority should be based on sympathy, that it should be to reclaim the criminal and the sinner never entered their heads~ similar to our American justice and prison system today.
-They thought they had the right to stand over others and watch for ever mistake and every deviation from the law with savage and unforgiving punishment.
+That authority should be based on sympathy, that it should be to reclaim the criminal and the sinner never entered their heads~ similar too much of our American justice and prison system today is meant to punish rather than rehabilitate.
+The scribes thought they had the right to stand over others and watch for every mistake and every deviation from the law with savage and unforgiving punishment.

 Moreover, they were not looking at this woman as a person; they were looking at her as a thing, whereby they could formulate a charge against Jesus.
 This incident, Barclay suggests, shows vividly and cruelly the attitude of the scribes and Pharisees toward people.
 They were using her only as a man might use a tool, for their own purposes.

 Picture the scene: the crowd wondering how—or if—Jesus was going to escape from this dilemma; the woman, fearful of her fate; the Pharisees, tasting victory.
 Jesus knew exactly what they were doing, and without a single word, exposed their hypocrisy, leaving them dumbfounded.